boyi-liu/Federated-Learning-Simulation/README.md

 cd dataset
 python generate_cifar10.py noniid balance dir
 ```
+Some important hyperparameters in partitioning datasets:
+`alpha` in `dataset_utils.py` is a measurement for the non-iidness of the dataset.
+ `num_clients` in `generate_mnist.py` is the number of clients, i.e. how many shards you slice the datasets into.
 + Config hyperparameters

 There are two places to config, one in `/script/config.yaml`, another in `utils/options.py`.